chai-devs/calculator/README.md

 Features:

-Live calculation
+1)Live calculation
-on and off buttons
+ 2)on and off buttons
-Undo and erase functionality
+ 3)Undo and erase functionality
-Simple and easy to use interface
+ 4)Simple and easy to use interface